Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Outside of the shell, walnuts look like the human brain, hence the opinion that walnuts positively impact the brain, specifically memory.

 Unlike walnuts, cashew nuts look more like yellowish beans.
-Before the cashews are ripe, they are discovered on cashew fruits, which may look like pears.
+Before the cashews are ripe, they are discovered on cashew fruits, which are usually oval and have from yellow to red color.

 Taste and Use